JesseTNRoberts/SP25-CSC4220/gradproject.md

 ## Rubrics
 This section includes a rubric for how different project deliverables are going to be graded.
 This section will be updated as we get further along the project timeline.

-### Group formation + Research Proposal (5%)
+### Milestone 1: Group formation + Research Proposal (5%)
 - Short paragraph description of implementation plan and timeline (2%).
 - Forming teams by the deadline (3%).

-### Checkpoint 1: EDA + Internal Peer Review (10%)
+### Milestone 2: EDA + Internal Peer Review (10%)
 - Data Sampling and Collection (0.5%).
 - Data Cleaning (3%).
 - Exploratory Data Analysis (3%).
 - Figures (tables, plots, etc.) (3%).
 - Internal Peer Review (0.5%).

-### Checkpoint 2: Mandatory Check-In (7.5%)
+### Milestone 3: Mandatory Check-In (7.5%)
 - Exploratory Data Analysis (1.5%).
 - Feature Engineering (2%).
 - Modelling Approaches (3%).
 - Preliminary Results (1%).

+### Milestone 4: Internal Peer Review (2%)
+The internal peer review is a simple google form checking if each member of the group is contributing to the project and how the tasks are distributed among members.
+This is graded on completion.

-### Checkpoint 3: Project Report First Draft + Internal Peer Review (20%)
+### Milestone 5: Project Report First Draft (18%)
 Please refer to the section on the [Final Project Report](#final-project-report) for more information on how your first draft will roughly be graded.
 Your first draft will be graded more leniently than your final submission, but we’re still looking for largely the same elements.
 You do not need to submit the video and test set performance components for checkpoint 3, but you are expected to submit a comprehensive written report that summarizes your analysis.

-The internal peer review is a simple google form checking if each member of the group is contributing to the project and how the tasks are distributed among members.
-This is graded on completion.

 ### External Peer Review (7.5%)
 Each student will peer review a project from another group; each student will be graded separately based on the feedback they provide in their review.
 The review will be graded by staff out of a total of 5 points.
 Each review should include the following components:

 1. (1.5%) A summary of the report.
 The summary should address at least the following: